-Concrete paver stones are easily one of the most preferred hardscape implements of the 21st century.
+Concrete paving stones are easily one of the most preferred hardscape implements of the 21st century.
 From cobblestone pathways and slate-style patios, one walk through the high-end neighborhoods of Los Angeles will show you many excellent concrete pavers layouts.
-While popular, some homeowners are not so familiar with the many ways paving stones can be used and why they are so desirable.
+While popular, some homeowners are not so familiar with the many ways paver stones can be used and why they are so desirable.
 Here is a look at five things most homeowners do not know about concrete pavers in hardscaping design.

 Interlocking pavers can have incredible structural integrity compared to concrete slabs.